The number of actions in the Philadelphia mass tort litigation rose to 1,327.

 Thousands of impacted people and their families have filed lawsuits against Syngenta, Chevron, FMC and other parties responsible for manufacturing and distributing paraquat.
 These lawsuits have been filed in both state and federal courts.

-• 1,163 plaintiffs in the Philadelphia County Court of Common Pleas cases
+As of October 2025, there were 1,327 plaintiffs in the Philadelphia County Court of Common Pleas cases and 6,445 cases in the federal MDL.

 Paraquat state litigation

 Judge Joshua Roberts oversees the lawsuits filed in the Philadelphia Court of Common Pleas.
-The court has issued an order setting the first bellwether trial for June 2025.
+The first bellwether trial may begin in January 2026, with additional bellwethers scheduled to start in April 2026.

 Motley Rice attorney Fidelma Fitzpatrick is co-lead counsel and a member of the Plaintiffs’ Executive Committee (PEC) for the Pennsylvania mass tort.
 Mike Daly, of our Philadelphia office, is liaison counsel for the Pennsylvania mass tort.
 Several other Motley Rice attorneys also represent plaintiffs.